ray-project/ray/doc/source/data/data-internals.rst

 Ray Data uses either :ref:`Ray tasks <task-key-concept>` or :ref:`Ray actors <actor-key-concept>` to transform blocks.
 By default, it uses tasks.
+Usually, transforms are fused together and with the upstream read task.

 .. image:: images/dataset-map.svg
    :align: center